NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Index.page.md

 # Error Handling
 There are multiple points where an error may occur to prevent booking and referral operations from completing successfully.
 This section provides error handling guidance for BaRS and its associated API.
 For More Detail on error handling, there is specific information on failure scenarios available in the {{pagelink:core-failure_scenarios-1.1.3}} section in addition to information included on this page.

-For more detail please visit the {{pagelink:core-ErrorHandling-1.1.3, text: Error Handling section}}
+For more detail please visit the {{pagelink:core-ErrorHandling-1.1.3, text: Error Handling}} section.

 <hr>
 <br>